auino/global-telephone-spammers-list/README.md

 ### List format ###

-The list is just a simple csv file, without headers, including:
+The list is just a simple csv file, with headers, including:
 * a short description of the contact
 * the md5 result of the full caller's number (including country code, beginning with `+` symbol, without any space or dash line)